 Background of the participants

-The group is run by the Society and the evenings have a distinct Buddhist flavour.
+The group is run by the Buddhist Society of Western Australia and the evenings have a distinct Buddhist flavour.
 However, many people who come aren’t Buddhists and come from other religious backgrounds or have no interest in religion – they just want to learn to meditate.
 People from any background are welcome.
 A minority are long time Buddhists.

 Why people come along